jibanCat/phys214_obsastro/cosmos_hw/README.md

 As shown in previous plot.

 On the largest scales, the perturbations basically are not affected by free-streaming neutrino, which implies the effect of neutrino could be considered similar to CDM.
-While there exists a power shift at large scales between change Ωcdm or not change it.
+While there exists a power shift at large scales between change Ωcdm or not change it.
 This implies the large scales only depend on the fraction of matter in the universe instead of neutrino mass.

 On the small scale side, there's a noticeable suppression on the amplitude.
-This means the increasing amount of free-streaming neutrino would suppress the small structure growth, and reflects itself on the matter power spectrum.
+This means the increasing amount of free-streaming neutrino would suppress the small structure growth and reflects itself on the matter power spectrum.
 It makes sense since if we consider the matter power spectrum includes the neutrino,

-P(k) ∝ < |Ωcdm δcdm + Ωb δb + Ων δν| >.
+P(k) ∝ < |Ωcdm δcdm + Ωb δb + Ων δν| >.

 On the small scales, the current day δcdm and δb would be similar while δν would be smaller than δcdm (means no neutrino halo or cluster).
 In general, the power would be reduced.